How to Run a Successful Charity Poker Event

 - Set up and double-check chip stacks before players are seated.

 - Prepare a blind structure and prize structure in advance and use a projector to display all relevant poker tournament information.

-- Have 2 decks of cards at each table.
+- Have two decks of cards at each table.
 Assign a dealer and have the other players at the table shuffle the other deck.
 You get more hands played per blind level this way.

 Charity Poker Cash Games